-Enabling elderly people or high-risk patients to stay at home before or soon after hospitalisation could significantly reduce public health costs and increase patient quality of life.
+Enabling older adults or high-risk patients to stay at home before or soon after hospitalisation could significantly reduce public health costs and increase patient quality of life.

 The aim of the project is to enable people with physical and psychological constraints to have a better quality of life thanks to AAL (Active & Assisted Living) solutions, while at the same time facilitating and supporting the work of carers.
 An international network of universities in the wider Lake Constance area has been created for this purpose

-The goal of AALiving Lab@home is to enable elderly people to continue living independently in their usual surroundings for as long as possible.
+The goal of AALiving Lab@home is to enable older adults to continue living independently in their usual surroundings for as long as possible.
 The development of Ambient Assisted Living (AAL) technologies is vital for this purpose.

 Whether in the form of ticket machines, self-service check-in machines at airports, or online banking and shopping: digital services are becoming more and more widespread.
 Face-to-face contact decreases as the number of self-service technologies (SSTs) increases.

-Sensitising stationary and ambulatory care facilities and training centres to the needs of elderly LGBTI and people living with HIV/AIDS in Switzerland – Study commissioned by PINK CROSS
+Sensitising stationary and ambulatory care facilities and training centres to the needs of older LGBTI and people living with HIV/AIDS in Switzerland – Study commissioned by PINK CROSS

 The aim of the study is to sensitise care institutions for the older (stationary and ambulatory facilities, as well as educational centres) in Switzerland to the needs of people who identify as lesbian, gay, bisexual, transgender or intersex (LGBTI), as well as to the needs of people living with HIV/AIDS.